 Scots Wha Hae trad Arr C S Wylie/Bayley & Ferguson

 The Glasgow Phoenix Choir is proud to share this selection of music that has been specially chosen to provide comfort and solace.
-The tracks have been selected by The Co-operative Funeralcare from its most requested pieces of music.
-The choir is delighted to present these Songs of Solace together with its guests The Co-operative Funeralcare band.
+The tracks have been selected by Co-op Funeralcare from its most requested pieces of music.
+The choir is delighted to present these Songs of Solace together with its guests The Co-op Funeralcare band.
 This recording is enjoyable in its entirety or may include that special piece which is important to you or a loved one.